projectcapsule/capsule/contributing.md

 #### Starting NGROK

-In another session we need a `ngrok` session, mandatory to debug also webhooks (YMMV).
+In another session, we need a `ngrok` session, mandatory to debug also webhooks (YMMV).

 ```